-The most important assets any business has are their employees.
-(Read why I left a job over a boss who didn't think so here.)
+The most important assets any business has are its employees.

-In retail, employees being an asset is doubly true because they not only stock the merchandise but also have to sell it.
+In retail especially, the need to hire and train employees who are assets is doubly true because they not only stock the merchandise but also have to sell it.

-Your store's success is directly linked to their attitudes, behaviors and abilities.
+Your store's success is directly linked to your employees' attitudes, behaviors, and abilities.

 Sometimes you discover you’ve got a worker from hell.

 You know, the Bitter Betty employee who looks like they sucked on a lemon.

 They pour water on a customer's passion for a product causing the customer to leave empty-handed.

 And worse, sometimes, they can be among your senior staff who should know better.

 Take a look at the following employees from hell to discover how they might keep your store from increasing sales.

 1. 😏 The Know-It-All .
 No matter how you tell this person how you want something done, they always say they already do it that way, but they keep doing it wrong.